 When your cousin buys the motorcycle and registers the motorcycle under your name, it creates a relationship of an implied trust.
-It means that your cousin retains the beneficial interest over the motorcycle being the actual owner even though you are the registered owner.
+It means that your cousin retains the beneficial interest over the motorcycle being the actual owner even though, according to the motorcycle registration, you are the registered owner.

 In your cousin’s proposed scheme, your cousin’s creditors cannot run after the motorcycle; it shields the motorcycle from creditors of the true owner.
 On the other hand, the creditors of the registered owner can run after the motorcycle registered in your name for payment of your obligations or debts.